PubInv/GeoChronicle/README.md

 As of right now, the persistence of photos in in the local file system, but the metadata is in firebase.
 We are going to change this operate on a local install of MongoDB.

+We recently found [Eyewitness to Atrocities](https://www.eyewitness.global/) and we're thinking what to do about it.
+Rob has emailed them asking if we can give them a helping hand.

 ## Basic Idea